 1) All references to "this part" in the incorporated federal regulations shall mean this Part 173 of the Illinois Hazardous Materials Transportation Regulations.

 2) All references to "this chapter" or "this subchapter" in the incorporated federal regulations shall mean 92 Ill.
 Adm.
 Code: Chapter I, Subchapter c.

 3) All references to a section of the regulations in the incorporated federal regulations shall be read to refer to that Section in the Illinois Hazardous Materials Transportation Regulations.

-4) All references to part 174, 175 or 176 or to sections therein shall be read to refer to those parts or sections in the federal hazardous materials transportation regulations.
+4) All references to part 174, 175, or 176, or to sections in those Parts, shall be read to refer to those parts or sections in the federal hazardous materials transportation regulations.

 A non-specification metal tank having a capacity of less than 450 liters (119 gallons) is authorized in Illinois for the transportation of flammable liquid petroleum products by an intrastate motor carrier subject to the following conditions: